vacondio/py-fem-2d-simple/README.md

 ```

-              time to solution of np.linalg.solve : 15.633 s
+              time to solution of np.linalg.solve : 15.530 s
-    time to solution of scipy.linalg.solve_banded : 0.053 s
+    time to solution of scipy.linalg.solve_banded : 0.051 s

-Here we went two separate ways to solve the linear system by setting the `return_bnd` argument of `stiffn`; and then by choosing the appropriate solver: either the generic `numpy.linalg.solve` solver when working with the full $n \times n$ matrix (generic method), or `scipy.linalg.solve_banded` when working with the matrix in diagonal ordered form (smart method).
-On my old desktop computer (Intel i3-4130) the generic method took 15.633 seconds, while the smart one 0.053 seconds: it's a difference spanning three orders of magnitude!
+Here we went two separate ways to solve the linear system: first we set the `return_bnd` argument of `stiffn`, and then we chose the appropriate solver: either the general `numpy.linalg.solve` solver when working with the full $n \times n$ matrix (general method), or `scipy.linalg.solve_banded` when working with the matrix in diagonal ordered form (smart method).
+On my old desktop computer (Intel i3-4130) the general method took 15.530 seconds, while the smart one 0.051 seconds: it's a difference spanning three orders of magnitude!
 And, of course, the two solutions must coincide:

 ```python